DustinAlandzes/DustinAlandzes.github.io/_posts/2015-04-23-hello-world.md

 -----

-My setup for this website is actually really nice, much better than my usual way of doing things.
+My setup for this is much better than my usual way of doing things.
 The actual website uses [Jekyll](http://jekyllrb.com/), which is an amazing little static site generator.

 #Jekyll & Hyde